-However, it isn’t all doom and gloom for those looking for a quieter Cabo experience.
+But it isn’t all doom and gloom for vacation-goers looking for a quieter Cabo experience.
 If you’re among them, I recommend booking accommodation in San Jose del Cabo, between San Jose del Cabo and Cabo San Lucas, or in the hills above Cabo San Lucas.

 3. Cabo Is in a Desert

-You don’t need to have visited Los Cabos and Puerto Vallarta to tell the difference between them in a photo—Cabo sits in a desert and Puerto Vallarta is surrounded by tropics.
+You don’t need to have visited Los Cabos and Puerto Vallarta to tell the difference between them in a photo—Cabo sits in a desert and Puerto Vallarta is surrounded by tropical foliage.

 The natural beauty in both of these destinations invokes awe.
 So, it’s a matter of personal preference whether you’d prefer a more desert or tropical atmosphere during your vacation.